James Landale examines why Margaret Thatcher was ousted from power 25 years ago.

 Comedian David Walliams pays tribute to his friend the television presenter Dale Winton

-David Walliams talks to Michael Rosen about writing both children's books and comedy.
+David Walliams talks to Michael Rosen about writing children's books.

 How a gambling hunch made the elusive Denise Coates Britain's best paid boss.